solliancenet/azure-synapse-build-together-blog/Blog-1/intro-lecture.md

 ## Task 3: Introduction to Synapse Studio

 Synapse Studio provides a powerful user interface into the world of Azure Synapse Analytics.
 Synapse Studio enables members from multiple data-related roles to collaborate.
-The dba, developer, BI, and data scientists can perform their jobs using a single interface.
+The dba, developer, BI professional, and data scientists can perform their jobs using a single interface.
 The Synapse Studio interface provides functionality split between multiple activity hubs.

 Let's take a moment now to open Synapse Studio and explore the interface.